dojo/docs/dojox/index.rst

     A new multi-file uploader that shows progress as the files are uploading

+  * `dojox.form.FileUploader <dojox/form/ListInput>`_

+    The ListInput widget allows you to create a list of elements.

   * `dojox.form.manager <dojox/form/manager/index>`__

     A package to manage complex event-driven dynamic forms